Italy's bank rescues raise issue of EU state aid rule changes: Dijsselbloem

 "We need to make sure that even if other legal frameworks apply, the state aid rules should be to the same kind of level," Dijsselbloem said.

 EU rules are proposed by the executive European Commission and approved by EU states and the European Parliament.
-Italy used the state aid framework to wind down the Veneto banks.
+Italy used the state aid framework to wind down the Veneto banks because the small size of the lenders permitted it.

 Arriving at the same meeting, the European Commission vice president in charge of the issue, Valdis Dombrovskis, said the EU executive "at a certain stage" will discuss whether state aid rules for banks need to be changed.